Hailey Hernandez

-Hailey Rosanne Hernandez (born March 23, 2003) is a female diver from the United States.
+Hailey Rosanne Hernandez (born March 23, 2003) is an American diver.

 Personal life

-Hernandez graduated from Southlake Carroll High School in 2021 and will attend the University of Texas, where she plans to major in biology.
+Hernandez graduated from Southlake Carroll High School in 2021 and currently attends the University of Texas, where she is majoring in exercise science.

-Diving
+Career

 Hernandez started diving at age seven.
 She is a four-time Texas 6A high school state champion and a two-time world junior medalist.

-She qualified for the 2020 Olympics in the women's 3 meter springboard, placing second behind Krysta Palmer.
+She qualified for the 2020 Olympics in the women's 3-meter springboard, placing second behind Krysta Palmer.
 Her dives had the lowest degree of difficulty among the Olympic contenders, although she made up for it by being the most consistent performing diver in the meet.